Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 Verified Scenario

-This scenario turns the users.created subscriber into a durable work dispatcher.
+This scenario turns the users.created subscriber into a queue-backed work dispatcher.

 The event still announces that a user was created.
-The subscriber now queues reports:generate, and a worker process generates a small report artifact.
-This keeps fan-out and durable work separate.
+The subscriber now queues reports:generate, and a queue worker generates a small report artifact.
+This keeps event fan-out separate from work that can gain persistence, retries, and cross-process delivery through a durable queue driver.

 What You Will Build